Why permaculture with alchemy?

 About the author

 When I started this blog in 2013, I knew very little about either permaculture or alchemy.
 Now, I’m beginning to learn how these activities intertwine, how being enmeshed in nature enables us to co-create a very different reality than the one I was born into.
-And that’s where my passion lies – in writing my own script and co-creating our own reality, through developing a more complete understanding of how the mind-body system works.
+And that’s where my passion lies – in writing my own script and co-creating our own reality, through developing a more complete understanding of how the mind-body system works and how Nature guides us and responds to our thoughts, feelings and actions.
+Everything I write here comes from my perspective of interacting with the Earth as a Supernatural, super-intelligent, creative and erotic female organism, with the counter-balancing male super-intelligence and intention to handle that power coming from the stars.
+Both these lements are within us, as we are in them.
+My approach is subjective, intimate and experiential – I always look for evidence of my ‘experiments’ sufficient to satisfy myself, but I’m not aiming to prove anything to anyone.
+In these times, if you genuinely want to learn how to interact with the Supernatural, or the Spiritual, you are going to have to find your own way, but perhaps you might find some ideas to interest or inspire you here.

 I write about some of what we’re learning here, because I want to share and inspire others who feel the call to dive in, but it barely scratches the surface of what we’re experiencing.
-I just don’t want to spend that much time online.
-It was never my aim to be self-sufficient, but the further I move away from civilization the less attraction it holds for me and the more satisfaction I get from living a simple, yet magical life.
+I just don’t want to spend that much time online and some things just cannot be conveyed in words.
+It was never my aim to be self-sufficient, but I now see that living this way is essential for my learning path….and I love it.
+The the further I move away from civilization the less attraction it holds for me and the more satisfaction I get from living a simple, yet magical life.
 Ultimately, reality is far more mutable and magical than I thought.